echemdb/svgdigitizer/doc/index.md

 Svgdigitizer allows recovering data from a curve, plotted in a 2D coordinate system.
-Such plots are often found in scientific publications, where in many cases, especially for old pulications, the underlying data is not accessible anymore.
+Such plots are often found in scientific publications, where in many cases, especially for old puplications, the underlying data is not accessible anymore.
 In some cases, the axis of the plot can be a bit skewed, caused from scanning printed documents.
 An extreme case for such a plot is depicted in the following figure.